EFTEC/CacheOne/README.md

 $cache=new CacheOne("redis","127.0.0.1","",6379);
 ```

-Creates a new connection using apcu
+Creates a new connection using apcu (APCU is a extension for PHP to cache content)

 ```php
 use eftec\CacheOne;